How to Set Expectations and Talk to Customers During COVID

 Like for you, the past month has been a whirlwind for me keeping track of news on the coronavirus.
 I kept asking “What’s the latest?” and “What do we have to do next?”, two questions I found surprisingly similar to the questions I had when going solar.
-Thinking about the coronavirus situation and the solar customer journey, we can draw two lessons about communicating with our solar customers.
+Thinking about the coronavirus situation and the solar customer journey, we can draw two lessons about how to set expectations and talk to customers during COVID.

 Lesson 1: Set expectations at the beginning.
 Otherwise, people will set their own, many times unrealistic, expectations.
 When we started hearing about the coronavirus in January or February, few news reports warned of it spreading to the US and if they did, many said it was similar to the flu.
-Fast forward to today where a near total shutdown of the US economy caught businesses and the 10 million Americans who filed for unemployment the last 2 weeks off guard.
+Fast forward to today where a near-total shutdown of the US economy caught businesses and the 10 million Americans who filed for unemployment the last 2 weeks off guard.
+This makes for a challenging environment to sell solar.

 For solar customers, the impact is not dire, but the emotions they experience along the 3 to 4 month solar rollercoaster are real.
 When we don’t meet their expectations (unrealistic or not), this leads to disappointment and for some types of customers, easily leads to conflict between them and your staff.
 And if your staff has to deal with angry or complaining customers often, expect them to be less likely to make or take that next customer phone call.